milomedia/tilix/_includes/headline.md

-# Making Energy Cheap, Clean and Cheerful
+# Smart Energy Solutions

-## Innovation & technology for businesses <br /> across the whole energy value chain
+## Tilix is making energy cheap, clean and cheerful by delivering innovation & technology across the whole value chain